Dylan-J-Morris/covid19-forecasting-aus/run_local_workflow.md

 ### Step 2.7
 Finally we record the csv to supply for the ensemble.

-*Note*: the record to csv bit is still buggered and I am trying to fix it.
 ```
 python model/record_to_csv.py ${NSIMS} ${DATADATE} $VOCFLAG "${SCENARIO}${SCENARIODATE}"
 ```